On Selberg's Eigenvalue Conjecture for moduli spaces of abelian differentials: Background

 There is a construction due to Veech \cite{VEECHGAUSS} that builds a point in the moduli space of translation surfaces from suspension data.
 This mapping is called the \emph{zippered rectangles }construction that we denote by

 The explicit details of this construction are clearly described in lecture notes of Viana \cite[Chapter 2]{VIANA}.
-In the current paper it will be better to simply work with the properties of the map $\zip$ that we give below. \begin{thm}[Veech \cite{VEECHGAUSS}] For any connected component $\C$ of the stratum $\H^{(1)}(\k)$ there is a Rauzy class $\RR=\RR(\C)$ such that $\zip(X_{\RR})\subset\C$ and $\zip(X_{\RR})$ has full measure w.r.t $\nu_{\C}$. \end{thm}
+In the current paper it will be better to simply work with the properties of the map $\zip$ that we give below.
+Henceforth a superscript $^{(1)}$ on any set of suspension data refers to the subset whose associated zippered rectangles have unit area: for example $X_{\RR}^{(1)}, X_\pi^{(1)}$ etc. \begin{thm}[Veech \cite{VEECHGAUSS}] For any connected component $\C$ of the stratum $\H^{(1)}(\k)$ there is a Rauzy class $\RR=\RR(\C)$ such that $\zip(X^{(1)}_{\RR})\subset\C$ and $\zip(X^{(1)}_{\RR})$ has full measure w.r.t $\nu_{\C}$. \end{thm}

 There is a natural identification

 for each $(\pi,\lambda,\tau)\in X_{\pi}$.
 This descends to an isomorphism of integral symplectic lattices

 Therefore the pull back of the Hodge bundle to $X_{\pi}$ via $\zip$ is naturally trivialized: